This post may contain affiliate links. Please read our disclosure policy.

 - Christmas Candy is perfect for gift giving in trays or tins and also for having around on Christmas Day.

-- Almond Bark – You can usually find the almong bark on the baking aisle during the holiday season.
-If you can’t find it there I always have luck finding it a craft store such as Micheal’s.
-You can also use candy melts that are found at craft stores.
+Almond Bark – You can usually find the almond bark on the baking aisle during the holiday season.
+If you can’t find it there I always have luck finding it a craft store such as Michael’s (or any craft store).

-- Peanuts – Find dry roasted peanut or regular salted peanuts.
+Peanuts – Find dry roasted peanuts or regular salted peanuts.

-- Sprinkles – You can use Chrismas sprinkles or even fall sprinkles.
+Sprinkles – You can use Christmas sprinkles or even fall sprinkles.

 What is almond bark?